eagle840/katacoda-labs/keycloakOnK8s/step1.md

 # Creating an user

-The last step to complete the configuration of the realm is to create a user.

 On the left menu, click Users.
 You see a list of users.
 On the right of the table, look for Add user.
 Click that button.